 More complex probabilities

 You know how they say that money can't buy you happiness?
 Well, it's true that there are times where a coin is not enough if you want to count the likelihood of something happening.
-If your problem still falls under the umbrella of classical probability - meaning you can determine how many successful results there exist and how many possibilities there are in general - then the coin flip probability formula from the first section will work just fine.
+If your problem still falls under the umbrella of classical probability - meaning you can determine how many successful results there exist and how many possibilities there are in general - then the coin flip probability formula from will work just fine.
 If you are looking for your chances of winning the lottery or surviving on a desert island, then things start to get more complicated than a simple coin toss probability.
-Check out our statistics section to help you out on your journey in the search of the most probable probability there can probably be!
+Check out our to help you out on your journey in the search of the most probable probability there can probably be!